 SōDOUGH Baking Co. — The bakery is open for inside and outside dining.
 1306 Thomasville Rd.; ; 850-765-8991.

-Super Perros Colombian Restaurant — The Colombian restaurant is open for inside and outside dining, takeout and delivery from 11 a.m. to 9 p.m. daily.
+Super Perros Colombian Restaurant — The Colombian restaurant is open daily for inside and outside dining, takeout and delivery.
 Not surprisingly the menu includes elaborate hot dog combinations (perros means dog in Spanish), as well as tacos, arepas, churrasco and lots of Colombian specialties.
 2010 W. Tennessee St.; 850-421-2378.

 Table 23 — The restaurant, which has a sprawling patio area, will be open for dinner at 5 p.m.
 Diners will be seated outdoors with proper social distancing and minimal indoor seating.
 Reservations are welcome but not required.
 Curbside takeout service will continue with mimosa fixins’ to go — bottles of champagne and orange juice.
 1215 Thomasville Rd.; 850-329-2261.
 Top photo, credit Table 23.